 If you have been notified that you must appear for a deportation hearing—more accurately called a removal hearing—you no doubt realize that the Department of Homeland Security (DHS) is attempting to remove you from the United States.
-You have probably been charged with being either "removable" or "inadmissible" under U.S. immigration law.

-Facing a deportation hearing can be extremely stressful.
+Facing a deportation hearing can be quite stressful.
 However, understanding how the process works and the first steps you should take to prepare yourself can both ease the stress and potentially lead you to find a legal way to protect your right to stay in the United States.

-Here’s how to find out exactly what reason the U.S. government is basing its efforts to remove you on.
+If you are being placed into removal proceedings, you have probably been charged with being either "removable" or "inadmissible" under U.S. immigration law.
 Prior to the master calendar hearing, you should have already received the Notice to Appear ("NTA"), along with charging documents and a Notice of Hearing in Removal Proceedings.

 The NTA and charging documents specifically state the charges of removability or inadmissibility against you.
 The Notice of Hearing indicates the date and time your court case will first be called, for the master calendar hearing.
 The first notice is usually mailed to you, but every hearing notice after that will be given to you (or your lawyer) in person by the judge.

-A common and understandable fear is that you will be placed into detention when you show up at your first hearing.
+A common and understandable fear is that you will be placed into detention when you show up at your first immigration court hearing.
 The most common reason that people end up in immigration detention is because the government does not believe that they will appear for their hearings, usually due to criminal history, or because they were already in criminal custody when they were referred to removal proceedings.
-However, if these issues aren't present in your case, and you appear for your hearings as scheduled, there is no reason to fear that the government will detain you.
+However, if these issues aren't present in your case, and you appear for your hearings as scheduled, there is no reason to fear that the U.S> government will detain you.

-The second question is usually whether the Respondent is prepared to either admit or deny the various charges listed on the NTA.
-This is referred to as "taking pleadings," and you can do it by yourself or, preferably, with the assistance of an attorney.
+The second question is usually whether the respondent is prepared to either admit or deny the various charges listed on the NTA.
+This is referred to as "taking pleadings," and you can do it by yourself or, preferably with the assistance of an attorney.
 If you do take pleadings, and the judge determines that the government has set forth clear and convincing evidence of removability, then the question becomes whether you wish to seek any affirmative relief from removal.

-If you take pleadings and assert eligibility for relief from removal, the immigration judge will set various deadlines for submission of documents and evidence as well as set a date for the individual hearing on the merits of the case.
+If you take pleadings and assert eligibility for relief from removal, the immigration judge will set various deadlines for submission of documents and evidence as well as a date for the individual hearing on the merits of the case.

-As long as the government can establish that you were served with the NTA and notice of the hearing, not showing up will result in the immigration judge issuing a final order of removal in your case.
+As long as the U.S. government can establish that you were served with the NTA and notice of the hearing, not showing up will result in the immigration judge issuing a final order of removal in your case.
 The ordered is issued "in absentia," meaning according to the judge's power to order you removed from the U.S. in your absence.

 The merits hearing is where you and the government present your full case, by testifying in front of the judge and possibly presenting witnesses.
-(By this time, you will have already submitted various documents and exhibits, but you can submit more in court, if they weren't available before.)
-The merits hearing may go on for more than one day.
+(By this time, you will have already submitted various documents and exhibits, but you can submit more in court, particularly if they weren't available before.)
+The merits hearing could go on for more than one day.

-For more information on this part of the process, see "What Happens at a Merits Hearing in an Immigration Case?"
+For more information on this part of the process, see What Happens at a Merits Hearing in an Immigration Case?